Examples

 It can be very useful to improve the visual interface to your project.

 - First, convert your image to C/C++ code.
-To do that, you can use this tools:https://www.mischianti.org/images-to-byte-array-online-converter-cpp-arduino/.
+To do that, you can use this tool:https://www.mischianti.org/images-to-byte-array-online-converter-cpp-arduino/.

-- Use the following parameters to create the C/C++ based on image you want to convert;
+- Use the following parameters to create the C/C++ based on image you want to convert

-- scretch to fill canvas;
+- scretch to fill canvas

-- Arduino code, single bitmaps;
+- Arduino code, single bitmaps

-- Horizontal - 2 bytes per pixel (565);
+- Horizontal - 2 bytes per pixel (565)

-- User Identifier: yourImage (an C/C++ valiable name);
+- User Identifier: yourImage (an C/C++ valiable name)

 - Click on Generate button

-- Use the following parameters to create the C/C++ based on image you want to convert;
+- Use the following parameters to create the C/C++ based on image you want to convert

 - Check the firt line genereted by the app: const uint16_t YourImage [] PROGMEM = { ….

-- Copy and paste of the code generetaed by the app to a .h file (create a empity .h file and then paste the C/C++ code. example: yourImage.h);
+- Copy and paste of the code generetaed by the app to a .h file (create a empity .h file and then paste the C/C++ code. example: yourImage.h)

-- Include the created .h file (yourImage.h) in your sketch main code (example: #include “./images/yourImage.h”);
+- Include the created .h file (yourImage.h) in your sketch main code (example: #include “./images/yourImage.h”)

-- Finally, call the Adafruit_GFX function: tft.drawRGBBitmap(0, 0, yourImage, 168, 120);
+- Finally, call the Adafruit_GFX function: tft.drawRGBBitmap(0, 0, yourImage, 168, 120)